isomerpages/moe-montfortsec/_students/ICT Matters.md

 **Q) Who do I look for if I have forgotten the password to the accounts mentioned above?**

 A: Please approach the Desktop Engineer (DE) at&nbsp;
-&nbsp; &nbsp; Level 1, Computer Lab 2 office
+&nbsp; &nbsp; Blk C, Level 1, Computer Lab ICT office
-&nbsp; &nbsp; Level 2, Computer Lab 4 office
+&nbsp; &nbsp; Blk C, Level 2, Computer Lab ICT office